How Many Students Make it to Graduation Day?

 - How many students make it past freshman year?
 You might be surprised at the answer.

 - Low retention rates may signal a college where a lot of students plan on transferring after a year or two.
 Is that the case here?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at AAMU.

 Out of the 4,505 undergraduate students at Alabama A & M University, 1,473 (about 33%) are considered first-time/full-time degree seekers.

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Alabama A & M University may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Alabama A & M University about graduation rates for other more appropriate groups of students.

-64.8% of students at Alabama A & M University failed to graduate within 150% of the expected time.
-The majority did so because they dropped out.
+69.2% of students at Alabama A & M University failed to graduate within 150% of the expected time.
+The majority did so because they transferred to another school.

 - How many people drop out of college?